 A clever way to cut down your working hours while still making enough money to make ends meet is to rent out your home on a short-term basis (whilst you’re still living in it).

-There are plenty of film and television companies that are always looking for new houses to film in and will pay to do so.
-And it can be fun seeing your house pop up on your favourite TV show!
+There are plenty of film and television companies always looking for new houses to film in and will pay you to do so.
+It can be very fun seeing your house pop up on your favourite TV show!
+Find out more about how to rent your space out for filming in this guide from Money Magpie.

-If you have any spare room in your house, you could also consider renting it out to people for short lets while they’re travelling.
-Holiday periods, such as Christmas and summer, can be a particularly good time because this is when people are most likely to be looking for somewhere to stay.
+If you have a spare room in your house, you could also consider renting it out.
+For example, this can be on a more permanent basis or as a short-term let while people are travelling.
+Holiday periods, such as Christmas and summer, can be a particularly good time for this.
+Companies like Airbnb allow you to list your property and find people who’d like to pay to use it.

 10. Small business owner

-If you’ve got a hobby or skill that has the potential to earn you some money, why not take the leap and give it a go?
+If you’ve got a hobby or skill that has the potential to earn you some money, why not take the leap and turn it into a small business or side hustle?

-If you’re interested in learning more, you can start by reading our complete guide to self-employment or checking out our lists of business ideas below – and remember, fortune favours the brave!
+If you’re interested in learning more, you may like to read our complete guide to self-employment or check out our lists of business ideas below – and remember, fortune favours the brave!

 Explore self-employment ideas...